 the value of a string that contains one or more ObjectScript commands.
 Then, when an error occurs, Caché executes the commands you entered into $ETRAP

 command to transfer control to an error-handling routine:

 immediately following any ObjectScript command that generates an error condition.
 Caché executes the $ETRAP

-was set; this prevents the $ETRAP
+is set; when the $ETRAP

 error handler from using elevated privileges that were granted to the routine after establishing the error handler.

 When setting $ETRAP